St. Joseph's College Annual Greater New York Regional

 Grading System:

-all problems carry equal weighting.
+viewpoint all problems carry equal weighting.

-2. A solution will be deemed correct if
+2. A solution will be deemed correct

-the input data set used by the contestants.
+from the input data set used by the contestants.

-3. Only fully complete and valid solutions that
+3. Only fully complete and valid solutions

-are formally submitted will be credited to a team.
+that are formally submitted will be credited to a team.

-4. A 20 minute time penalty will be imposed for
+4. A 20 minute time penalty will be imposed

-each incorrect submittal.
+for each incorrect submittal.

-5. Teams will be ranked in the competition by
+5. Teams will be ranked in the competition

-the competition.
+of the competition.

 6. In the case of ties, the team with the lowest